Castelo de Beja

 Ermida de Santo André

-According to tradition this chapel was founded by King Sancho I in commemoration of Beja from the Moors in 1162, ogival reconstruction, however dates from the …
+According to tradition, this hermitage was founded by King Sancho I to commemorate the capture of Beja from the Moors in 1162.
+The ogival reconstruction, howev…

 Are you going to Beja?